Oklahoma Books: Best Books Set in the Sooner State

 This novel follows two weeks in the life of 14-year-old Ponyboy Curtis as he struggles with right and wrong.
 His world is made up of just two groups – the “socs, ” a violent gang of rich kids who have money and can get away with anything, and the greasers, like Ponyboy, who live on the outside and need to watch their backs.
 Ponyboy is a proud greaser until the night that his friend makes a terrible decision, and he begins to question everything.

-This coming-of-age novel is one of the most popular teenage books from the 60’s and was written when the author was a teenager in Tulsa herself.
-It’s now regarded as one of the novels that laid the groundwork for the YA genre.
+This coming-of-age novel is one of the most popular teenage books from the 60s.
+The author, Sue (S.E.)
+Hinton, was a teenager in Tulsa herself when the book was written and published.
+It’s now regarded as not only an influential piece of literature in the 1960s, but also as one of the novels that laid the groundwork for the YA genre.

 The Dust Bowl Orphans